Kankai: Accommodations

 Every year thousands of devotees and tourist visits this temple.
 The temple also provides meals for devotees and tourist.
 Being located in the middle of Gir Sanctuary, as per norms, tourists have to exit the sanctuary before sunset.

 Nearby Places

-Banej is the nearby religious place one can visit, around 15 km from Shree Kankai Temple.
+Banej is a major nearby tourist location, around 15 km from Shree Kankai Temple.
 This is a very famous place surrounded by trees, wild animals and nature.